Philosophy Major

 - PHIL UN3960 Epistemology

-OR: One advanced seminar (PHIL UN3912 or a PHIL seminar above 4000, other than PHIL BC4050), plus one elective beyond the two stipulated in 8 (below).8.
+-One additional elective beyond the two stipulated in 8 (below).8.
 Two electives in addition to the eight courses stipulated above.

 ('Elective' refers to any PHIL course not used to satisfy a major requirement.)